 If they are not sure of their module credits or course intensity, they should check with their university or college.

 Previous study won’t affect their eligibility for DSAs, even if they've already had financial support.

 But, if they've had DSAs for any specialist equipment for a previous course, this will be taken into account.

-If they’re studying abroad they may be eligible for DSAs whilst attending an overseas university or college as part of their UK course.
+If they’re studying abroad, they may be able to get DSAs while attending an overseas university or college as part of their UK course.